Adaptive treatment allocation and selection in multi-arm clinical trials: a Bayesian perspective: Illustrations of the methods by using simulation experiments

 For $\Q_{alt},$ $\theta_0 + \delta = 0.3 + 0.1 < 0.5 = \theta_1,$ and therefore the posterior probabilities $\P_{\pi} ( \bftheta_0+ \delta \geq \bftheta_{1}\big\vert D_i^{*} ) $ tend to be small, at least for larger values of $i$.
 When they are below the threshold $\varepsilon$, compliance with Rule 1 forces the control arm to be dormant.
 We can see this happening in Figure \ref{fig:combined_Activity_RULE1} on the right, where the $\Q_{alt}$ probability of $\{I_{0}=0,I_{1}=1\}$ clearly dominates that of $\{I_{0}=1,I_{1}=0\}$.
 The effect is strongest in the liberal parameter setting (c), and weakest but still quite strong in the conservative alternative (b).
 In contrast, under $\Q_{null}$, with $\theta_0 = \theta_1,$ the configuration $\{I_{0}=1,I_{1}=1\}$ remains the most likely alternative during the entire follow-up, with the strongest tendency to do so in the conservative design (b) and the weakest in the liberal (c).
 A third aspect to be noted on the left of Figure \ref{fig:combined_Activity_RULE1} is that the configuration $\{I_{0}=1,I_{1}=0\}$ was always much more likely than $\{I_{0}=0,I_{1}=1\},$ due to the control arm being protected by the positive safety margin $\delta$.

 Finally, Figure \ref{fig:combined_Activity_RULE1} shows the expectations of $\E_{\pi}\bigl( \bftheta_k\vert D_i^{*} \bigr)$ and $\E_{\pi}\bigl( \bftheta_k\vert D_i^{*} \bigr), (1\leq i \leq 500, k=0,1)$, computed from these simulations under $\Q_{null}$ and $\Q_{alt}$.
 For small $i$ all these values are close to $0.5$, originating from the \textit{Uniform}$(0,1)$-priors assumed in all simulations.
 With more data, the curves stabilize close to the true parameter values, but exhibit then a small negative bias.
-This is an aspect shared by all adaptive methods favoring in the treatment allocation arms with relatively more successes in the past, see e.g. \textcite{Villar2015}.
-Given that the main goal of the trial is the mutual comparison of the treatments, and that this assessment is made with respect to the joint posterior, the effect of a small bias in the estimation of each, in the same direction, does not seem very crucial.
+This is an aspect shared by all adaptive methods favoring in treatment allocation arms with relatively more successes in the past, see e.g. \textcite{Villar2015}.
+Given that the main goal of each on-going trial is the mutual comparison of the different treatments involved, and that this assessment is here made with respect to the joint posterior based on the current trial data, the frequentist property of a small bias in the estimation of the individual treatment success parameters, in the same direction, does not seem very crucial.

 A complementary point of view is presented in Figure \ref{fig:combined_Ystat_RULE1_200} showing the cumulative distribution functions (CDFs) of $N_1(200)$, the number of patients out of the first $200$ assigned by Rule 1 to the experimental treatment, and of $S(200)$, the total number of successes from both treatments combined.
 Corresponding results from considering the first $100$ and $500$ patients are shown in Figures \ref{fig:combined_Ystat_RULE1_100} and \ref{fig:combined_Ystat_RULE1} included in the Supplement.